-5 Drinks Secretly Increasing Inflammation In Your Body
+5 Drinks Secretly Increasing Inflammation in Your Body

-Instead, Goodson suggests trying to be "satisfied with less sweetness and maybe just get one pump of flavor, skip the whip, and drizzle and just use milk foam.
-You'll save on added sugar, calories, and likely dollars, too!"
+So, instead of reaching for a super-sugary coffee drink, Goodson suggests trying to be "satisfied with less sweetness and maybe just getting one pump of flavor, skipping the whip, and drizzle, and just using milk foam."

 If you really want to fight inflammation with caffeine, check out the Best Coffee Habits for Inflammation and make your morning latte work in your favor.